Sof-Vokh

 The weekend also includes many opportunities to socialise and get to know each other: singalongs, Shabes dinner and havdole, all-inclusive vegetarian meals, coffee breaks with bountiful hot beverages and biscuits – and even some dancing.
 Your registration fee includes your room, all meals, and all activities.

-Programmed events will be in the conference centre, which is a very short distance from the accommodation and dining block, along a path accessible to wheelchairs.
+Most programmed events will be in the conference centre, which is a very short distance from the accommodation and dining block, along a path accessible to wheelchairs.

-Further info
+Further information